 Count off the number of headers you need, then count one more.
 You'll sacrifice one header in order to avoid the risk of shearing the insulation off a header you want to keep.

 Use pliers to pull the pin out of the sacrificial header.

 You now have an empty socket, which you can easily cut with wire cutters.
 Cut down the middle of the empty header.
 (If you aim for the groove between two headers, you're instead likely to shear too much plastic off a header you want to keep.
 She says, from experience.)

-Bio:Sharon is a Headspring Senior Consultant, developing custom enterprise software for her clients and leading technology training classes.
-She is a .NET developer, open-source contributor, user group or...read more »
+Bio:Sharon is a Headspring Technical Lead, developing custom enterprise software for her clients and coaching teams to deliver value without death marches.
+She is a .NET developer, open-source contributor...read more »